 Most B vitamins have a number and a name.
 We have used the most common term for each, but you may see either, or both, on food packaging.

 B vitamins need to be eaten daily as they are not stored in the body, but used as required.
-Because any B vitamins we don’t need are flushed out through our urine, it is difficult to consume too much.
-Deficiencies of most B vitamins are rare in New Zealand as adequate amounts are available in everyday foods, and supplements are rarely necessary.
+Any B vitamins that we don’t need are flushed out through our urine, so it is difficult to consume too much of them.
+Deficiencies of most B vitamins are rare in New Zealand, as adequate amounts are available in everyday foods, and supplements are rarely necessary.
 The exceptions to this are folate and vitamin B12 (as detailed below).

 * Not all brands of breakfast cereals and yeast extracts are fortified with B vitamins.
 Check the ingredients list of the brand you choose.

 **Some bread in New Zealand with the exception of organic and non-yeast leavened bread are fortified with folic acid.
-Check the ingredient list to determine if it is present in your bread of choice.
+Check the ingredient list to determine if it is present in your bread of choice (Ministry of Health, 2021).